floydwch/the-most-influential-developers-on-github/README.md

 23. andreamazz
 24. nixzhu
 25. mxcl

-#Abstract
-There are many developers on github, following influential developers is highly beneficial since they spread useful repositories and others.
-This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' connections from Github API to mine the most influential developers on Github.

 #Data Collection
 The watching events data were collected from the [GitHub Archive](http://www.githubarchive.org/) from 2014/5/23 to 2014/8/23 and extracted the repository's name, actor's name and event issued time respectively.
 The users' connections were collected from the following relationship.